• (248) 478-7610

 A Humanistic Yom Kippur evening service often includes the singing of the traditional Kol Nidre (“All Vows”).
 This haunting and familiar melody serves as a reminder of our humanness and our fallibility.

-Many Humanistic Jewish communities hold a memorial service on Yom Kippur, with the option of including a Humanistic Kaddish (members can access here) and the holiday often concludes with the sounding of the shofar one final time, as an expression of our hopes and commitment for the coming year.
+Many Humanistic Jewish communities hold a memorial service on Yom Kippur, with the option of including a Humanistic Kaddish and the holiday often concludes with the sounding of the shofar one final time, as an expression of our hopes and commitment for the coming year.

 For a schedule of Yom Kippur services in SHJ communities, follow this link!